Necklacepod

 Maintenance

 Low maintenance once established.
-Long-live and moderately fast growing.
+Long-live and moderately fast growth rate.
 Drought and salt tolerant.
 Grown for its showy flowers and attractive foliage.
 Works well in the garden as a background or specimen tree.
 Can be defoliated by caterpillars or extreme summer/winter weather, but will resprout with better weather.
 The var. occidentalis is unique to Cameron and Willacy counties.
 WARNING: seeds are toxic.
 Propagation: seed, cutting.

 Comments